electrumsv/electrumsv/contrib/build-wine/README.md

 =====================

-These scripts can be used for cross-compilation of Windows Electrum SV executables from Linux/Wine.
+These scripts can be used for cross-compilation of Windows ElectrumSV executables from Linux/Wine.
 Produced binaries are deterministic so you should be able to generate binaries that match the official releases.

 Usage:
 1. Install Wine 2, e.g.